Dr Heath Pardoe

 Biography

-Dr Heath Pardoe is an Associate Professor in the Epilepsy Imaging group at The Florey, Stream Lead for Science and Operations Support in the Australian Epilepsy Project and Academic Lead for The Florey MRI facility.
+Associate Professor Heath Pardoe is the Neuroimaging theme lead at The Florey and works as part of the Epilepsy Imaging group.
+He is the Stream Lead for Science and Operations Support in the Australian Epilepsy Project and Academic Lead for The Florey MRI facility.
 He is co-director of The Florey National Imaging Facility node and holds honorary positions at New York University Grossman School of Medicine, Monash University and the University of Melbourne.